basicswap/basicswap/docker/production/notes.md

 This will setup Basicswap so that each coin runs in it's own container.

+### Coin notes

+    - Decred is only partially supported, the wallet will need to be initialised manually.

+## Setup

 Install dependencies:

     sudo apt install basez docker-compose